-The Group has implemented a number of measures to mitigate energy consumption such as turning off the air conditioning system at night or when leaving office, keeping the office temperature at 25°C in summer and using LED lights or energy-saving light in the office, etc.
+The Group aims to host related environmental campaigns, such as training and seminars, to raise employee awareness on GHG emissions reduction in 2022.
+The Group has implemented a number of measures to mitigate energy consumption such as turning off the air conditioning system at night or when leaving office, keeping the office temperature at 25°C in summer and using LED lights or energy-saving light in the offices, etc.

 At the project level, the Group considers the principle of environmental protection when launching each of its projects.
-For example, in the course of selecting suppliers, we assess whether the materials used by the suppliers in the activities are hazardous to the environment and whether they can effectively conserve energy and minimize carbon emissions.
+For example, in the course of selecting suppliers, the Group assesses whether the materials used by the suppliers in the activities are hazardous to the environment and whether they can effectively conserve energy and minimise carbon emissions.
 In addition to the above-mentioned measures, the Group issues environmental-related memorandum to its staff to raise their awareness of environmental preservation.
 Notices and posters relating to the environmental information have been placed in the offices to promote the best practice of the environmental management.

-The Group has complied with relevant environmental laws and regulations, including but not limited to Environmental Protection Law of the People's Republic of China, Water Pollution Prevention and Control Law of the People's Republic of China, Law of the People's Republic of China on Prevention and Control of Air Pollution and Environmental Protection Law of Solid Waste Pollution of the People's Republic of China.
-During the year ended 31 December 2020, the Group was not aware of any material noncompliance with laws and regulations relating to the air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste that would have a significant impact on the Group.
+The Group has complied with relevant environmental laws and regulations, including but not limited to Environmental Protection Law of the People's Republic of China, Water Pollution Prevention and Control Law of the People's Republic of China, Law of the People's Republic of China on Prevention, Control of Air Pollution and Environmental Protection Law of Solid Waste Pollution of the People's Republic of China, Air Pollution Ordinance of Hong Kong, Environmental Law of Macau, and Law on Environmental Pollution and Natural Resource Management of Cambodia.
+During the year ended 31 December 2021, the Group was not aware of any material non-compliance with laws and regulations relating to the air and GHG emissions, discharges into water and land, and generation of hazardous and non-hazardous waste that would have a significant impact on the Group.